Youth Grants for Excellence - 2016

 When is the grant application due?

-October 5, 2012.
-Applications must be received by the Nebraska Library Commission with the postmarked date no later than
+October 5, 2016.
+Applications must be received by the Nebraska Library Commission

-October 5, 2012 or submitted electronically by 11:59 p.m.
-CT on October 5, 2012.
-Faxes will not be accepted.
-You will be notified by November
+5, 2016.
+Faxes and U.S. mail will not be accepted.
+You will be notified by

 intended for purchase, list of books and/or materials for purchase, estimates from suppliers, letters from project partners, etc.) may be submitted during the week following the due date.